 Oak habitat is in decline

 Oregon white oak trees (Quercus garryana) provide a key habitat in Washington County.
 Oak trees are known as a tolerant species that can survive droughts and resist fire and they support dozens of rare birds and wildlife species.
-Tualatin SWCD is working to protect this unique and threatened habitat.
+Tualatin Soil and Water Conservation District (Tualatin SWCD) is working to protect this unique and threatened Pacific Northwest habitat.

 You can help by planting an oak tree

 Oregon white oak grow slowly.
-Give them extra care when you first plant them and you’ll be rewarded with a large, graceful tree that makes a big difference for wildlife across our watershed.
+Give them extra care when you first plant them and you’ll be rewarded with a large, graceful tree that makes a big difference for wildlife across our watershed for years to come.
+As is the saying, the best time to plant a tree is 20 years ago, the second best time is now!

 Where to buy

 You can find Oregon white oak trees (Quercus garryana) at many local nurseries in Washington County.
 Oregon white oak are fairly distinct from other oak trees with their rounded leaf lobes.
-We recommend going to a native plant nursery where you may be less likely to find English oak (Quercus robur) which is a species that could be mistaken for Oregon white oak.
+We recommend going to a native plant nursery to find them.
+Another oak called English oak (Quercus robur) has similar rounded leaf lobes and could be mistaken for Oregon white oak.

 Visit our friends at Backyard Habitat Certification Program for a great interactive website that can point you to available plant nurseries in the area.